iCliniq Logo

 Welcome to icliniq.com.

 In all probability, this is a pain of non-cardiac origin, based on the given description.
-Women are known to suffer from costochondritis which is inflammation of the sternal cartilage which connects ribs to the sternum and can cause significant discomfort.
-Nevertheless, I would just advise an ECG (electrocardiogram) as a basic investigation to rule out rare causes for your age group, such as blocks in the heart vessels which is very unlikely, or cardiac chamber enlargement (secondary to a hole in the heart).
-Thank you.
+Women are known to suffer from costochondritis, which is inflammation of the sternal cartilage that connects ribs to the sternum and can cause significant discomfort.
+Nevertheless, I would just advise an ECG (electrocardiogram) as a basic investigation to rule out rare causes for your age group, such as blocks in the heart vessels, which are very unlikely, or cardiac chamber enlargement (secondary to a hole in the heart).

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!